maolro/raldamain/eng/characters/caballeros_de_ustilus/fileon.md

 ---
 title: Fileon
-nacionalidad: Ustilés
+nationality: Ustilian
-alineamiento: Legal Bueno
+alignmnent: Legal Bueno
-fecha-de-nacimiento: 3968
+birth-date: 3968
-fecha-de-muerte: sigue vivo
+death-date: sigue vivo
-rangos: Aptitud con filos pesados, Aptitud con armaduras, Aptitud con escudo, Presencia
+ranks: Heavy blades proficiency, Shield proficiency, Armor, Presence,
 image: fileon.jpg
 ---

-## Especialidades
+## Skills

+The rising star of his order, Fileon was destined to greatness from an early age.
+A master of the sword, Fileon leads his soldiers by example and inspires them to do the impossible.

-## Rasgos
+## Traits

+While to everyone around him Fileon is a perfect hero, deep down he is a broken man who just wants to live a simple life.

-## Historia
+## Biography

-### Orígenes
+### Early life

-### Muerte de Feyn
+### Death of a god